intermine/internships/index.md

 - Issues labelled [good first bug](https://github.com/intermine/intermine/labels/good%20first%20bug) in InterMine - some of these don't require any coding so can be easy to get started.
 - Any of the issues in these two repos: (Linux / Mac users only). [bsbang-crawler](https://github.com/justinccdev/bsbang-crawler/issues/7) and [bsbang-frontend](https://github.com/justinccdev/bsbang-frontend/issues).
 - Any of the "todo" issues in [this project board](https://github.com/orgs/intermine/projects/1) - provided no-one has commented on the issue to say they're picking it up.
 If you're feeling brave, you could even review one of the PRs from the "to be tested" column.
-Please _do not_ comment on the issue when you do your review, but insteam either message Yo privately on Discord, or email yo@intermine.org with a link to the issue you've reviewed and your comments.
+Please _do not_ comment on the issue when you do your review, but insteam either message Yo privately on the [Discord chat](https://discord.gg/h847Cex), or email yo@intermine.org with a link to the issue you've reviewed and your comments.
 - [Help Wanted](https://github.com/intermine/bluegenes/labels/Help%20Wanted) in BlueGenes, our ClojureScript-based UI.
 - finally, if none of those suit you - have a look at any repository that interests you and see if you can think of an improvement on your own!